IanMadd/academic/content/portfolio/Central_Limit_Theorem.md

 # Purpose

 This will demonstrate what the Central Limit Theorem is, why it is significant, and what conclusions you can draw from sampled data.
+This also demonstrates how to use the R programming language to compare sampled data and calculate the probability of events happening using sampled data.
+There is also a simulation at the bottom that shows how different distributions and sample sizes affect the distribution of sampled data.

 # Table of Contents